RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 ## Cloud Identity

-Enables RPI to authenticate with cloud services using platform-native identity federation — no static credentials required.
+Enables RPI to authenticate with cloud services using platform-native identity federation, removing the need for static credentials.
 The Interaction CLI configures this automatically based on your platform.

 ### Azure (Workload Identity)